Date of Award:

 We developed a computer software, called FiveVariables, that classifies general rank-3 Pfaffian systems.
 FiveVariables runs in the environment DifferentialGeometry of Maple, version 11 and later.

 Strazzullo, Francesco, "Symmetry Analysis of General Rank-3 Pfaffian Systems in Five Variables" (2009).
 All Graduate Theses and Dissertations.
-Paper 449.
+449.